 That wall is the remnants of the original Jewish Temple that used to be at the very same site before its destruction in A.D.
 70. During that time in history; many Jews were banished, resulting in that place becoming the holiest spot and one of their main pilgrimage sites.
 The term “wailing wall” depicts their lamentation for losing the temple.

 Thus, it became a spot where Jews from all corners of the world flock to pray and perform their pilgrimage rituals.
-The most common practice of the Jews is writing their prayers and wishes on a piece of paper and placing it between the stones’ gaps as a way to communicate with God.
+The most common practice of the Jews is writing their prayers and wishes on a piece of paper and placing it between the stones’ gaps to communicate with God.
 Luckily, you can visit this sacred spot yourself, for it’s open all year round, but note that there’s a dress code required, where women are required to cover their body parts and heads while men should cover their heads.

 4. The Vatican City, Rome